hellohai/code-sex/README.txt

 Organized documentation for your digital products

 == Description ==
-Easily create and manage documentation for your digital products in a central location.
+Easily add code syntax highlighting to pages, blog posts, whatever...sex up your code a bit.

 = Plugin Features =